chaws/kcing/README.md

 By default it'll crawl kernelci website and get the past two days worth of data.
 If you wish to limit that number, do so by passing `--how-many 42` to specify a number.
 Depending on the amount selected, it might take a while to download everything.
 Enable debugging `-d` in order to get more info on the screen during download.

-It might be useful to get daily updates so that your instance would have same data as kernelci.
-Kcing has duplicate check feature that prevent downloading and adding files that were previously downloaded.
+**TIP 1:** It might be useful to get daily updates so that your instance would have same data as kernelci.
+Kcing checks for duplicates, preventing it from downloading and adding files that were previously downloaded.
 Installing a cron job might be the way to go, just make sure kcing runs in its own directory.
 Also, logging what happened is possible by using `-l log_file` to save execution logs.

+**TIP 2:** As kernelci maintainers already do, it might be convenient to remove old data as time passes.
+Do that by running `./kcing.py drp [--drp-days N]`.
+It's convenient to install this command right after the cron in the tip above.

 ##### Downloading samples

-This is useful want one needs to work on a single file, or sets of files repetitively.
-The data will be stored in `samples` folder.
+This is useful when one needs to work on a single file, or sets of files repetitively.
+The data will be stored in `samples` folder, but won't be inserted into the ElasticSearch instance.

     ./kcing.py gen_samples

 Similar to first strategy, by default it gets past two days of data.
 Limit the amount of data by using `--sample_size 42` for your needs.

+#### Backup kibana objects

+This might be the most important command to use because it allows different instances of kcing ELK stack to share the same visualizations.
+It works by exporting kibana's mappings and data straight out from ElasticSearch:

+    ./kcing.py backup_kbn

+That's it!
+It'll overwrite [kcing.kibana](kcing.kibana) (data) and [kibana.json](mapping_templates/kibana.json) (mappings), so please make sure to commit them and push it to the remote git server.

+#### Restore kibana objects

+This reads [kcing.kibana](kcing.kibana) and [kibana.json](mapping_templates/kibana.json) and applies into the running ElasticSearch.
+Please note that this docker setup uses docker volumes, so ElasticSearch/Kibana data will be kept even if the container is stopped/removed.

+    ./kcing.py setup_kbn

+Please note that it *overwrites* your kibana's instance data and mappings.
+Be careful to run this command because you may lose data that you've been working on.

 ### List of available commands

 - `./kcing.py feed_es [--how-many=N]` will attempt to download N (or last two days worth of data) lava files and builds from kernelci and submit them to a running ELK stack.
 Note that kcing runs a local sqlite database to keep track of what files were processed already so that duplicates don't exist in ElasticSearch.
 If you wish to clean this database, see `./kcing.py drp`.
 - `./kcing.py gen_samples [--sample-size=N]` will attempt to download N (or last two days worth of data) lava files and builds recorded in kernelci website.
 Samples are stored in `samples` directory.
 - `./kcing.py drp [--drp-days N]` (data rentention policy) will remove the N (of defaults to `DRP_DAYS`) last days of processed data
 - `./kcing.py test` will run available tests.
 For now, only `kernelci` tests are available